 Jimmy Scroggins is the senior pastor at First Baptist Church of West Palm Beach in West Palm Beach, Fla.
 He previously served as dean of Boyce College and as Teaching Pastor at Highview Baptist Church.
 He holds a bachelor’s degree from Jacksonville University as well as an M.Div. and a Ph.D. from the Southern Baptist Theological Seminary in Louisville, Ky.
 He is married to Kristin and they have eight children.

-Steven Smith serves as the Vice President for Student Services and Communications at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-Dr. Smith also serves on Southwestern’s faculty as the James T. Draper, Jr. Chair of Pastoral Ministry.
-Smith earned his B.S. in communications from Liberty University, an M.Div. from Southeastern Baptist Theological Seminary and a Ph.D. in communications from Regent University.
-He is the author of Dying to Preach: Embracing the Cross in the Pulpit (Kregel, 2009).
-Dr. Smith is married to Ashley and they have three children.
+Steven Smith is the Vice President for Student Services and Communication at Southwestern Baptist Theological Seminary.
+He received a Bachelor's degree from Liberty University, Master of Divinity from Southeastern Baptist Theological Seminary, and Ph.D. from Regent University.
+Steven is the author of Dying to Preach: Embracing the Cross in the Pulpit.
+He and his wife Ashley have three children.

 John Stonestreet is a Speaker and Fellow of the Chuck Colson Center for Christian Worldview.
 He is the co-host with Eric Metaxas of BreakPoint, the Christian worldview radio program founded by the late Chuck Colson, and the voice of The Point, a daily national radio feature on worldview, apologetics and cultural issues.
 He also serves as a Senior Content Advisor for Summit Ministries in Manitou Springs, Colorado.
 John holds degrees from Trinity Evangelical Divinity School (Illinois) and Bryan College (Tennessee), and is the co-author of Making Sense of Your World: A Biblical Worldview (Sheffield Press).
 He and his wife Sarah have three daughters and a dog, and live in Colorado Springs, Colorado.